The Energy Mergers & Acquisitions Review: USA

 i Oil and gas

-In 2020, strategic deals – those involving public companies in the oil and gas industry – have been down as well, and investor reception of the deals that have been announced was mixed.
-Transactions where the consideration reflects a premium to the unaffected stock price prior to signing have been met with severe scepticism by investors, while transactions where the consideration reflects no or a low premium to the unaffected stock price prior to signing have been received more positively but still with some scepticism.
-Some of the strategic deals in 2020 included:
+In 2021, strategic deals – those involving public companies in the oil and gas industry – have increased modestly over 2020, and investor reception of the deals has been relatively positive as most promise significant synergy capture and greater economies of scale.
+Transactions where the consideration reflects a premium to the unaffected stock price prior to signing continue to be met with scepticism by investors, while transactions where the consideration reflects no or a low premium to the unaffected stock price prior to signing have been received more positively.
+Some of the strategic deals in 2021 included:

-- Southwestern Energy Company's acquisition of Montage Resources Inc in an all-stock transaction (upstream);
+- Southwestern Energy Company's acquisition of Indigo Natural Resources LLC in a cash and stock transaction (upstream);

-- Callon Petroleum Corp's acquisition of Carrizo Oil and Gas Inc in an all-stock transaction (upstream);
+- the merger of Cimarex Energy Co and Cabot Oil & Gas Corp in an all-stock transaction (upstream);

 ii Power and utilities

-Finally, we would be remiss if we did not mention the surge in initial public offerings for special purpose acquisition companies (SPACs) that has dominated 2020, a number of which have identified clean energy, alternative energy, climate change, energy transition, ESG, sustainability or some combination of the foregoing as their focus.
-While not strictly M&A activity, it is significant insofar as it creates additional M&A opportunities for companies operating in (or contributing to growth in) the renewable sector as these SPACs must consummate their de-SPAC mergers within a short investment period (generally two years).
-Examples of de-SPAC mergers recently announced in this space include the merger of EV charging company ChargePoint with Switchback Energy, and battery developers QuantumScape and Eos Energy Storage with Kensington Capital and B. Riley Principal Merger Corp II, respectively.
+Finally, the initial public offerings for special purpose acquisition companies (SPACs) that dominated 2020 and 2021, a number of which have identified clean energy, alternative energy, climate change, energy transition, ESG, sustainability or some combination of the foregoing as their focus, will continue to shape US power and utilities deal making over the next few years.
+While not strictly M&A activity, SPAC activity is significant insofar as it creates additional M&A opportunities for companies operating in (or contributing to growth in) the renewable sector, as these SPACs must consummate their de-SPAC mergers within a short investment period (generally two years).
+US IPOs by SPACs with a focus on ESG or sustainability including energy totalled 49 in the first quarter of 2021 alone.14

 Legal and regulatory framework